I Want To Close My Business and Walk Away

 Can I just walk away from my limited company?

 Ultimately, it depends on the financial position of your company.
-If your company is solvent, voluntary strike-off is an option but doesn’t provide protection from creditors.
+If your company is solvent, voluntary strike-off is an option but doesn’t protect it from creditors.

-Alternatively, a member’s voluntary liquidation or a creditor’s voluntary liquidation are options that may be more suitable.
+Alternatively, a member’s or creditor’s voluntary liquidation may be more suitable.

 Whether you can close your limited company and walk away depends on the financial situation of your business.

-It’s recommended to seek professional advice if you’re uncertain of the best course of action, as voluntary strike-off, members’ voluntary liquidation and creditors’ voluntary liquidation are all potential options available to you.
+It’s recommended to seek professional advice if you’re uncertain of the best course of action, as voluntary strike-off, members’ voluntary liquidation, and creditors’ voluntary liquidation are all potential options.

 Can I close my limited company if I owe money?

 You can close your limited company if you owe money.
-However, it is essential to follow the correct procedure and understand the risks of doing so.
+However, following the correct procedure and understanding the risks is essential.

 How do I permanently close my business?

-To permanently close your business, you will need to go to your Business Profile and select the ‘Permanently Closed’ option under ‘Hours’.
+To permanently close your business, go to your Business Profile and select the ‘Permanently Closed’ option under ‘Hours’.

-Make sure to click on the link you will be provided with and then your customers/ clients will know that your business is no longer in operation.
+Please make sure to click the link provided, and then your customers/clients will know that your business is no longer operating.

 Business Debt Information